 In the guest bedroom, a similar device carries the tray inserted into the writing table and with shelves fitted in the wall.
 In Eileen’s bedroom the tall, narrow mirror cabinet serves as a screen between the wash-basin and the work studio.
 In a corner, pivoting drawers are superimposed on one another.
 In the guest room the famous circular wall mirror (“Satellite”) with its articulated arm was patented by Jean Badovici.

-Today the items of free-standing furniture in the villa are modern copies made by Aram, and the fixed furniture items have been reconstructed from Eileen Gray’s drawings and photographs by artisans and experts for Cap Moderne.
+Today the items of free-standing furniture in the villa are modern editions made by Aram, and the fixed furniture items have been reconstructed from Eileen Gray’s drawings and photographs by artisans and experts for Cap Moderne.

 Like the villa, the gardens and land are a listed historic monument.